 The company responded to the growing demands for accurate position clamping, such as for holding in production processes, by developing the “Locking Units” product group including spring-actuated clamping heads capable of holding forces in an accurate position in both directions.
 In time, this product group was supplemented by additional series that were designed for outdoor applications, were matched the design of standard cylinders, were suitable for machine tools and, not least, were approved by Lloyd’s Register and again by the DGUV.

 Inquiries from automation system manufacturers increased sharply in the mid-2000s.
 There was as demand for pneumatic clamping heads to secure small loads, preferably employing the proven self-intensifying technology.
 The challenge here was to achieve smaller “pull-in movements” than were possible with the Safety Catcher, due to the shorter strokes and faster movements often encountered in automation applications.
 SITEMA responded with its new “Safety Brakes” product group, which was also promptly certified by the DGUV.

 SITEMA has always had more good ideas in store in addition to those involving securing and holding loads.
 With its PowerStroke, SITEMA offers a type of short-stroke cylinder.
 This clamping head holds on to a round rod in any position, and can forcefully push or pull over a distance up to 20 mm.
 This technology is used wherever large, fast travel movements are required and the actual process force is needed only over a short distance, such as when closing or holding an injection molding die or in forming presses.
-These clamping units are suitable for joining processes, shaping systems and test benches as well, in short: wherever it is expedient to separate rapid-traverse strokes and power strokes to build more compact machines requiring much less energy than conventional machines.
+These clamping heads are suitable for joining processes, shaping systems and test benches as well, in short: wherever it is expedient to separate rapid-traverse strokes and power strokes to build more compact machines requiring much less energy than conventional machines.

 What lies ahead?